Legal status of Salvia divinorum in the United States: Alaska

 On April 5, 2006, Senator Gene P. Therriault (R) proposed adding Salvia divinorum to Alaska's list of Schedule IIA controlled substances.
 The bill died in committee.

 On January 16, 2007, he proposed another bill (Senate Bill 38).

 On February 2, 2008, the Anchorage Daily News reported that the bill still remained in the finance committee, but that Therriault hoped it would be addressed in the 2008 session.
-The bill did not progress last time because it got buried behind higher-priority bills that needed to be heard in Finance, said Miles Baker, legislative assistant to Sen. Bert Stedman, R-Sitka, who co-chairs the committee.
+The bill did not progress previously because it got buried behind higher-priority bills that needed to be heard in Finance, said Miles Baker, legislative assistant to Sen. Bert Stedman (R-Sitka) who co-chairs the committee.

 Therriault claimed that the drug's effects are similar to LSD's, and too powerful, dangerous and unpredictable to leave it unrestricted.
 "What I'm trying to do here is be proactive instead of reactive to the newest drug on the scene," he said.
-Theriault also communicated in an email to an individual expressing concern over the criminalization of this plant that "we cannot have people worshiping plants" which raises concern over his Baptist background and the separation of religion and State.
+Therriault also communicated in an email to an individual expressing concern over the criminalization of this plant that "we cannot have people worshiping plants," which raises concern over his Baptist background and the separation of religion and State.

 Lt.
-Andy Greenstreet, deputy commander of the Alaska Bureau of Alcohol and Drug Enforcement said, "Reports of problems stemming from the plant's use are rare to nonexistent in Alaska."
+Andy Greenstreet, deputy commander of the Alaska Bureau of Alcohol and Drug Enforcement, said "Reports of problems stemming from the plant's use are rare to nonexistent in Alaska."

 Jack Degenstein, with the Alaska Libertarian Party, who opposed Therriault's bill in a Senate hearing in 2007, said, "This is absolutely not a public safety risk" [...] "just because it's powerful doesn't mean it's dangerous."

 Jason Dowell, chairman of the Alaska Libertarian Party, said people should have the freedom to choose, especially when the choice is about a plant that has had traditional medicinal uses in Mexico.
 "It's ridiculous that they would try to make plants illegal," Dowell said.
 "It's just a recipe for disaster.
 They're going to send innocent people to prison and invade their privacy."

 Daniel Seibert's website reported that Therriault's second salvia bill (Senate Bill 38) also died in committee.

 However, in February 2009, it was reported that Alaska's Health and Social Services committee has passed (referred to the next stage Judiciary committee) Therriault's third attempt to outlaw salvia (Senate Bill 52).

 "The problem with continuing to allow uncontrolled access to salvia is that the long term effects appear to be the same as other hallucinogens, such as LSD and mescaline, and that is often depression and schizophrenia," said Sen. Gene Therriault.